Who was Jesus (PBUH)?

 “O My servants who have transgressed against themselves (by sinning), do not despair of the mercy of Allah (God).
 Indeed, Allah (God) forgives all sins.
 Indeed, it is He who is the Forgiving, the Merciful.”
 (Quran 39:53)

-Like the Christians, Muslims also believe in the return of Jesus the Messiah (PBUH) to earth, although his role and reason for his return does differ from what the Christians propose.
+Like Christians, Muslims believe in the return of Jesus the Messiah (PBUH) to earth.
+But his role and reason for return differs from the Christian belief.

 Jesus (PBUH) will return to earth first and foremost to prove his mortality and refute the false beliefs people held about him.
-He will live a normal life, marry, and also die as any other human.
+He will live a normal life, marry and die like any other human.

-At that point, the matter will be clear concerning him, and all people will have believed that he was truly mortal:
+At this point, the matter concerning him will be clear and all people will see and believe that he is mortal:

 “There is not one of the People of the Scripture but will believe in him (Jesus) before his death, and on the Day of Resurrection he will be a witness against them.”
 (Quran 4: 159)

-Jesus (PBUH) will also fight and defeat the false Christ (known as the antichrist), who will call people to the belief that he is God, and who will appear just before Jesus (PBUH) returns.
+Jesus (PBUH) will also fight and defeat the false Christ (known as the antichrist), who will appear just before Jesus (PBUH) returns and will claim that he is God.

-2. Why do I place my trust and life in a Bible which has been altered so much, that it is no longer the word of God and instead over fifty different versions are now available?
+- Why do I place my trust and life in a Bible, which has altered so much, that it is no longer the word of God and instead over fifty different versions are now available?

-3. If I love Jesus (PBUH); then why do I not follow his ways?
-Please have a look at our ‘Some common views between Islam, Christianity and Judaism’ page for more details but these include: worshipping God alone, falling flat on ones face in prayer and not eating the meat of swine.
+- If I love Jesus (PBUH), then why do I not follow his ways?
+Please see our ‘Some common views between Islam, Christianity and Judaism’ page for more details.
+But these include worshipping God alone, falling flat on one’s face when praying and avoiding the meat of swine.